Villars Cave: Description

 The show cave is about 600 metres long and consists of several rooms connected by passageways.
 The cave system not open to the public continues on different levels for nearly another 13 kilometres.
 The Villars Cave is therefore together with the Rouffignac Cave the most extensive cave system known in the Dordogne.

-The not ornate part of the cave beginning right behind the entry excels in beautiful stalactites and stalagmites, pillars (i.e. coalesced stalactites and stalagmites), curtains and draperies of all sorts, wall coatings, so called maccaronis (thin, hollow stalactites) and large saucers (in French: gours).
+The not ornate part of the cave beginning right behind the entry excels in stalactites and stalagmites, pillars (i.e. coalesced stalactites and stalagmites), curtains and draperies of all sorts, wall coatings, so called maccaronis (thin, hollow stalactites) and large saucers (in French: gours).